Flaque/quirk/README.md

 Some amazing folks have helped build the Quirk you see today.

-- [@devinroche](https://github.com/devinroche) for setting up translation and stepping up as a core maintainer 🔥
+- [@devinroche](https://github.com/devinroche) for Setting up Translation and Stepping up as a Core Maintainer 🔥
 - [@devilcius](https://github.com/devilcius) for the amazing Spanish translation 🇪🇸
 - [@idnovic](https://github.com/idnovic) for the amazing German translation 🇩🇪 (and the iPad support!)
 - [@kwierbol](https://github.com/kwierbol) for the amazing Polish translation 🇵🇱